 There have been many documentary films produced about this historic battle, but most of the stories are told from a high-level command perspective.
 This film focuses exclusively on those who pounded the streets, who crossed those narrow streets under fire, and fought room by room, house by house, street by street – these stories are told told by the grunts who did the fighting.

-The Film: This documentary film focuses on the 2nd Phase of Operation HUE CITY, the Battle for the Citadel Fortress of Hue, on the Marines and Sailors who served with the 1st Battalion, 5th Marines during that battle.
-For some unknown reason, despite the experiences of the Alpha 1/1 and 2/5 Marines in the new city, the same overly restrictive ROE were placed on this understrength USMC infantry battalion, pitting about 1,000 Marines against over 5,000 NVA soldiers waiting for them inside the Citadel.
-Their mission was to attack and destroy the NVA, but once again the Marines’ hands were tied behind their backs.
+The Film: This documentary film focuses on Operation HUE CITY, the Battle for Hue City, on the Marines and Sailors who fought during that battle.
+While facing overwhelming negative odds and fighting hardened NVA regulars, pitting about 2,500 Marines against over 11,000 NVA soldiers waiting for them in this beautiful city, their mission was to attack and destroy the NVA, but the Marines’ hands were tied behind their backs.

 The focal point of this film is the human aspect – the young Americans who fought that battle, the Marines and Sailors who died and suffered from enemy bullets, rockets and bombs, but also from the horrible disadvantages placed upon them by their own leaders.